 What is Wrongful Death?

 In California, a "wrongful death claim" arises when one person dies as the result of the wrongful act or negligence of another person or entity.
 A wrongful death claim is a civil lawsuit.
-It is brought to court directly by the survivors of the deceased person, and fault is expressed solely in terms of money damages, which the court orders the defendant to pay to the decedent's survivors (assuming the lawsuit is successful).
+It is brought to court directly by the survivors of the deceased person, or by the personal representative of the deceased person's estate, and fault is expressed solely in terms of money damages, which the court orders the defendant to pay to the decedent's survivors (assuming the lawsuit is successful).

 In these ways, a wrongful death claim differs from a criminal case for homicide, which is brought by the state and in which guilt is penalized with jail or prison time, probation, and other methods.
 A family in California may bring a civil wrongful death claim to court even if a criminal case is already going forward.